Horse

 2023-2024 New Horse Member Night

-Will be held February 13, 2024.
+Will be held mid-February.
 See the weekly blast for registration information

 Meeting for all 4-H Youth (and families) who are participating in the Horse Project for the first time!
 Extremely important to attend in order to set yourselves up correctly for the upcoming year!